* Judge says lacked jurisdiction to hear case

-Citing a recent federal appeals court decision involving
+Citing a recent federal appeals court decision, U.S.

-Corp, U.S. District Judge Jed Rakoff in Manhattan said
+District Judge Jed Rakoff in Manhattan said he had lacked

-That ruling had dismissed claims for all but $5.7 million,
+That ruling dismissed claims for all but $5.7 million of the

-or less than 1 percent, of the roughly $774 million of damages
+roughly $774 million of damages that Dexia sought.

-New York state court where it began in January 2012.
+moved to the New York state court where it was originally filed.

 The lawsuit is one of many accusing banks of trying to boost

 profit by packaging low-quality mortgages into seemingly safe

 securities, while hiding the risks or failing to ensure that the